 Samsung Pass allows you to auto-populate personal details such as your name and email address.
 Sure, Google provides a similar feature with autofill, but Samsung Pass works in the native internet browser.

-If you want to give Samsung Pass a try, go to Settings > Lock Screen and Security > Samsung Pass.
+If you want to give Samsung Pass a try, go to Settings > Biometrics and security > Samsung Pass.
 Tap Next.
 Sign in with your Samsung Account and press Start.
 Agree to the disclaimer and tap Next.
 Finally, choose your preferred biometric identification option and you are all set.

 Each time you use Samsung’s browser to sign in on websites or enter personal information, it will be saved to Samsung Pass for future use.
 When you wish to use the information stored in Samsung Pass, just authenticate using an iris scan or fingerprint.